OmegaRogue/TenorSharp/README.md

 TenorSharp can be used to retrieve Content from Tenor without directly interfacing with the Tenor REST API.

+# Looking for maintainers
+I currently do not have the time and energy to properly maintain this by myself, any help would be greatly appreciated, especially with writing tests.
+You can contact me on the discord server, over matrix (linked in my GitHub profile), Email or Discussions on this Repo.

 ## Getting Started

 For Development, fork and Clone this GitHub Repo.